 She revolted from Lucknow against the British East India Company.
 Also, she protested against the British East India Company for the demolition of temples and mosques.

 Among the all women freedom fighters of India, she handled major revolts during her time.

 After that, she had to withdraw and seek refuge in Nepal.
 For the awareness of Indian women’s power, her work is one of the excellent example.

 Born: 1820, Died: April 7, 1879

-She was only few of women freedom fighters of India, who successfully persuade the new women in her military regiment.
+She was only a few of women freedom fighters of India, who successfully persuaded the new women in her military regiment.

-She was one of the women freedom fighters of India who get chance to serve India after independence.
+She was a female freedom fighter of India who got the chance to serve India after independence.

 Rajkumari Amrit Kaur